 So, you may want to start optimizing for user experience.
 And one of the best places to start is your website product page design.

-In this post, we’ll be looking at some unconventional ways you optimize your product page UX design along with some examples for inspiration.
+In this post, we’ll be looking at 22 unconventional ways you optimize your product page UX design along with some examples for inspiration.

 1. Use visual content that aligns with your brand strategy